This article is from 2021 and may be outdated. We're working on restoring a newer version.

-The questions surprised me.
-I don’t watch many ghost-related TV shows, so I hadn’t realized that “shadow people” were trending.
+At first, the questions surprised me.
+I don’t watch many ghost-related TV shows, so I hadn’t realized that “shadow people” were trending again.

 Also, shadowy figures used to be so rare, I’d never given them a label.
 They were just a fleeting dark something-or-other, sometimes seen out of the corner of my eye.

-The first time I heard the phrase “shadow people,” I think Grant Wilson used it.
-Oh, I knew what he was talking about, but — at that point — I had no idea that a lot of people were seeing them.
+The first time I heard the phrase “shadow people,” was in a conversation with Grant Wilson.
+Oh, I knew what he was talking about, but — at the time — I had no idea that lots of people were seeing them.

 Since then, it seems as if many more people are seeing shadowy figures.
+Is it because they’re looking for them?
 Or, maybe some entities aren’t as reticent as they used to be.